mozartofmath/AgriTech-USGS-LIDAR/README.md

  </p>

 ## Code
 The code of our analysis can be found in the **notebooks** folder.
 The data loading and visualization can be found in the **Fetcher.ipynb** jupyter notebook.
 The **scripts** folder contains the data loading and preprocessing functions.
+The pip installable module can be found in the **usgslidar** directory.

 ## Dependencies
 To install the necessary dependencies, execute the command